History Files

 c.2240?
 BC

 Both Marhashi and Kutik-Inshushinnak of Awan declare independence from Akkad - although perhaps not immediately as it seems that Elam is re-conquered for a time.
-When they do succeed though, they eventually throw off Akkadian language influences.
+When they do succeed though, they eventually throw off Akkadian language influences and Anshan finds itself having been reoccupied.
+This begins its long Kaftari cultural period which lasts until about 1600 BC.

 fl c.2240 BC